 - Security prices will fluctuate.
 The value of your investment may fall over time.
-The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
-The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+Market values of securities held by the trust may fluctuate in response to various factors.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
+The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
 No one can predict whether interest rates will rise or fall in the future. - An issuer may be unable to make interest and/or principal payments in the future.
+The trust invests in ETFs that invest in fixed income securities.
+Market conditions may impact the ability of such securities to make interest and/or principal payments, which would impact the ability of such ETFs to make dividend payments.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+The COVID-19 pandemic may adversely impact the ability of borrowers to make principal or interest payments on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+The trust invests in equity securities and ETFs that seek to produce dividend income consistent with its investment objective.
+Market conditions may impact the amount of dividends declared by an issuer selected by the trust or selected by an ETF in which the trust invests.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
-It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust invests in shares of ETFs.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust invests in shares of ETFs.
 Shares of these funds may trade at a discount or premium from their net asset value.
 If fund shares are sold at a discount, then the trust will receive less than their net asset value.
 Alternatively, if fund shares are purchased at a premium, then the trust will pay more than their net asset value.

 These funds are also subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the underlying fund investments.